rohitkrishna094/Java-Weather-Api-Test/README.md

 # Java-Weather-Api-Test

+This project is an API wrapper around [OpenWeatherMap - api](https://openweathermap.org/).
+You will need an API key to run this locally.
+However you can check the herokuapp url without needing any installation or API key.

 ## Problem Statement

 Create a spring boot app that returns the weather for a given zip code or city.
 Your app should expose an API with city or zip as parameter and return the weather.